 Hem Your Front Panels

-Fold the edge of both the front panels to the inside by 1/2" to create a hem.
-Sew a straight line down the entire hem with a 1/4" seam allowance to secure.
+Fold the edge of both the front panels to the inside by 1/2 inch to create a hem.
+Sew a straight line down the entire hem with a 1/4 inch seam allowance to secure.

 Hem the Sleeves Bottom of the Robe

-Fold the sleeve edges and the bottom edge of the robe to the inside, about 1/2".
-Sew all the way along the hem to finish using a 1/4" seam allowance.
+Fold the sleeve edges and the bottom edge of the robe to the inside, about 1/2 inch.
+Sew all the way along the hem to finish using a 1/4 inch seam allowance.

 Optional: Create a Robe Belt

 If you'd like to be able to secure your robe, you can make a simple robe belt out of a piece of fabric.
-Use your leftover scraps to cut one piece of fabric, 60" x 3".
-If you'd like, fold the edges wrong sides together by 1/2" and sew to create hems.
+Use your leftover scraps to cut one piece of fabric to 60 inches by 3 inches.
+If you'd like, fold the edges wrong sides together by 1/2 inch and sew to create hems.
 Now it's time to sit back and enjoy your new comfy robe.